Austrian Airlines: Current fleet

 As of August 2025, Austrian Airlines operates the following aircraft:

 Historical fleet

-Over the years, Austrian Airlines operated the following aircraft types.
-Other aircraft types previously operated by the airline included the British Aerospace 146, Douglas DC-3, Hawker Siddeley HS 748 and Aero Commander (Grand Commander 680FL model).
+In the past, Austrian Airlines has operated the following aircraft types.
+Douglas DC-3, Hawker Siddeley HS 748 and Aero Commander (Grand Commander 680FL model).

-Service
+Services

 Austrian operates several lounges at its hub in Vienna.
 There are three Business, two Senator and two HON-Circle lounges.
-It also operates a Business lounge at Domodedovo International Airport in Moscow.
-In other cities, business class passengers are welcome to use Star Alliance business class lounges.

 Do & Co has handled catering for Austrian Airlines since 2007.
-On long-haul flights, Business Class meals are prepared by a chef on board.

-As of 2011 all Austrian planes of the Airbus A320 family are equipped with new seats and a new cabin design.
+As of 2011, all Austrian planes of the Airbus A320 family are equipped with new seats and a new cabin design.
 By September 2013, Austrian's entire long-haul-fleet (Boeing 767 and Boeing 777) also got new seats and a new cabin design.
-It contains full-flat-beds with a pneumatics-system and aisle access from nearly every seat in Business Class, and new seats with video-on-demand for every passenger in Economy Class.
+It contains full-flat beds with a pneumatics system and aisle access from nearly every seat in Business Class, and new seats with video-on-demand for every passenger in Economy Class.